Improving Information from Manipulable Data: Discussion

+That the designer uses linear allocation rules is generally restrictive.
+We nevertheless think it is interesting to focus on such policies for reasons beyond their analytical tractability.

+First, linear policies are simple, canonical, and practical.
+As we have explained, they can be studied using linear regressions, which are widely used for estimating the relationship between agent characteristics and observable data.

+Second, linear policies are straightforward to interpret.
+Specifically, they are (up to a constant) fully ordered by the allocation's sensitivity to data.
+We can therefore discuss what it means it means for a policy to be ``flatter'', i.e., less sensitive to data, and compare the optimum to fixed points in this respect.
+Furthermore, it allows us to discuss how the designer optimally underutilizes data.

-That the designer uses linear allocation rules is generally restrictive. \citet{Gesche19} and \citet{FK19} have shown that fixing any linear strategy for the agent, the designer's best response is linear if the agent's type distribution is bivariate elliptical \citep{GGM03}, subsuming bivariate normal; see also \citet{FV00} and \citet{BT06}.
-Hence, under these joint distributions---and when agents optimally respond to linear allocation rules with linear strategies (see \autoref{sec:linassms})---the linear fixed-point policies of the current paper correspond to equilibria of a signaling game. \cite{ball2020} extends these results to a multidimensional action space.
-A not implausible conjecture is that elliptical distributions also ensure optimality of linear allocation rules when the designer can commit.
+Third, and relatedly, linear policies are focal for comparison with linear fixed points. \citet{Gesche19} and \citet{FK19} have shown that fixing any linear strategy for the agent, the designer's best response is linear if the agent's type distribution is bivariate elliptical \citep{GGM03}, subsuming bivariate normal; see also \citet{FV00} and \citet{BT06}. \cite{ball2020} extends these results to a multidimensional action space.
+Hence, under these joint distributions---and when agents optimally respond to linear allocation rules with linear strategies (see \autoref{sec:linassms})---linear fixed-point policies of the current paper are fixed points even when the designer and the agent choose arbitrary (possibly nonlinear) strategies $Y(x)$ and $X(\eta,\gamma)$.